jakerella/jordankasper.com/content/index.md

 ---
 layout: posts.hbs
-subtitle: So long, and thanks for all the fish.
+tagline: So long, and thanks for all the fish.
 ---